kahla-sec/academic-kickstart/content/authors/kahla/_index.md

 #- Visitors
 ---

-Pentester, Security Enthusiastic from Tunisia, I enjoy playing in hacking and pentesting competitions.
+Pentester, Security Enthusiastic from Tunisia, I enjoy playing in hacking and pentesting competitions and skip classes to play CTF.